 - Foxgloves.
 These biennials or short-lived perennials are acid loving flowers.
 They do best in shaded areas and soil at 6.50 pH.

 - Zinnias.
 These are bright and cheerful flowers that attract pollinating insects.
 Plant in soil with a pH of 6.0 to 6.5.
+Moreover, zinnias like full sun and the heat of summer.

 - Daffodils.
 These familiar golden spring flowers like similar conditions to Begonias and a slightly acidic to neutral soil.